-The Zodiac display is centred on the earth and oriented to the fixed positions of the stars.
-This display shows in which sign of the zodiac the sun lies at any time.
-The sign of the sun at a persons birth is called that persons Star Sign.
+The Zodiac display is centred on the Earth and oriented with the tilt of the earth.
+This display shows in which sign of the zodiac the Sun lies at any time.
+The sign of the Sun at a persons birth is called that person's Star Sign.

-The winter and summer solstices occur as the sun crosses the vertical zodiac line and the spring and autumn equinoxes when the sun crosses the horizontal zodiac line.
-So, to use our anti-clockwise clock analogy (e.g. with the app in northern hemisphere mode) the winter (December) solstice is when the earth is exactly at 12 o'clock from the sun, the spring (March) equinox is when the earth is at 9 o'clock from the sun, Summer (June) Solstice - its at 6 o'clock and Autumn (September) Equinox - its at 3 o'clock from the Sun.
+Currently, the winter and summer solstices occur as the Sun crosses the vertical zodiac line and the spring and autumn equinoxes when the Sun crosses the horizontal zodiac line.
+So, to use our anti-clockwise clock analogy (e.g. with the app in northern hemisphere mode) the winter (December) solstice is when the Earth is exactly at 12 o'clock from the Sun, the spring (March or Vernal) equinox is when the Earth is at 9 o'clock from the Sun, Summer (June) Solstice - it's at 6 o'clock and autumn (September or Autumnal) Equinox - it's at 3 o'clock from the Sun.

 The longest and shortest days occur at the Solstices.
 At the Equinoxes, the day is almost exactly the same (12 hours long) all over the world.